qwyjibojones/o2-pushbutton/nexus/README.md

 Nexus is a repository manager which stores artifacts/binaries/releases.
 It can function as a maven repository, yum repository, docker registry, and more.

+## Using Nexus as a Yum repository

+You can upload RPM files to Yum to self-host or you can create proxies in Nexus to mirror existing Yum repositories.
+If using `nexus.ossim.io`, you can use the file `nexus.repo` in this directory.
+That file points to the `all-yum-repos` repository in Nexus which mirrors all the standard CentOS repositories and our Ossim repositories.
+Therefore, once nexus.repo is used, the other files in `/etc/yum.repos.d/` can safely be deleted.

 # Responsibilities